-The velocity field that appears in (4.1) and (4.2) is the centred (now) eulerian ocean velocity (see Chap.
-5).
-When advective bottom boundary layer (bbl) and/or eddy induced velocity (eiv) parameterisations are used it is the now effective velocity (i.e. the sum of the eulerian, the bbl and/or the eiv velocities) which is used.
+The velocity field that appears in (5.1) and (5.2) is the centred (now) eulerian ocean velocity (see Chap.
+6).
+When eddy induced velocity (eiv) parameterisation is used it is the now effective velocity (i.e. the sum of the eulerian and eiv velocities) which is used.

-The choice of an advection scheme is made in the nam\traadv namelist, by setting to true one and only one of the logicals $ln\traadv\xxx$ .
-The corresponding code can be found in the $traadv\xxx$ .
-F90 module, where xxx is a 3 or 4 letter acronym corresponding to each scheme.
+The choice of an advection scheme is made in the nam\traadv namelist, by setting to true one and only one of the logicals ln\traadv\xxx.
+The corresponding code can be found in the traadv\xxx.F90 module, where xxx is a 3 or 4 letter acronym corresponding to each scheme.
 Details of the advection schemes are given below.
 The choice of an advection scheme is a complex matter which depends on the model physics, model resolution, type of tracer, as well as the issue of numerical cost.